miisou/Podcast-Listening-Time-Prediction/README.md

 + Feature engineering
 + Testing different regression models
 + Analysing model results and importance of features
-+ Visualisations in total of about 50 informative plots.
++ Visualisations in total of 35 informative plots.

 Most of individual decisions are provided with explanations and comments.